 interest in the Irish language after working in the Gaeltacht and is currently trying to learn

 Spanish.
 Shane has traveled a good chunk of Europe; Portugal being his favorite!
 He has also

 driven a van all around New Zealand and has recently explored sunny Morocco.

-Progam Leader: European Explorer Program
+Progam Leader: European Expedition Program